Norbord: History

 The company was formed as a corporate spin-off of Noranda Mines.
 Until it was acquired by West Fraser Timber, Norbord was listed on the Toronto Stock Exchange and New York Stock Exchange under the symbol "OSB".

 Structure

 Norbord operates 13 OSB mills, 1 MDF (medium density fibreboard) plant, 2 particleboard (chipboard) plants and 1 furniture plant.

-Its OSB mills in the US are located in Minnesota, Georgia (2 lines), Mississippi, Alabama, South Carolina and 2 in Texas.
-In Canada there are 2 mills in Alberta, 1 in British Columbia, 1 in Ontario and 2 in Québec.
-In Europe there are mills located in Inverness (2 lines) and Cowie (2 lines), Scotland, in South Molton, England as well as in Genk, Belgium.
+Its OSB mills in the US were located in Minnesota, Georgia (2 lines), Mississippi, Alabama, South Carolina and 2 in Texas.
+In Canada there were 2 mills in Alberta, 1 in British Columbia, 1 in Ontario and 2 in Québec.
+In Europe there were mills located in Inverness (2 lines) and Cowie (2 lines), Scotland, in South Molton, England as well as in Genk, Belgium.

-The MDF line is located in Cowie, Scotland.
+The MDF plant was located in Cowie, Scotland.

-Its particleboard lines are located in Cowie, Scotland and South Molton, England.
+Its particleboard lines were located in Cowie, Scotland and South Molton, England.

-Norbord's furniture factory is based in South Molton, England.
+Norbord's furniture factory was based in South Molton, England.

-Both lines in Inverness as well as the line in Genk produce OSB.
+Both lines in Inverness as well as the line in Genk produced OSB.